 - for NANPA's e-newsletter.
 A charter member, he has twice been a keynote speaker in addition to serving on the NANPA Board of Directors.
 Jim was one of the original coordinators for NANPA's Youth Scholarship Program.
 Jim served as MC for the NANPA summits in 2005 and 2010, where he was co-MC with his son Carson, who was ten at the time.
-Jim served as editor of NANPA's Desk Reference Handbook and was a seminar speaker, tour and workshop leader for various NANPA summits and regional events.
+Jim served as editor of NANPA's Desk Reference Handbook and has been a seminar speaker, tour and workshop leader for various NANPA summits and regional events.

 Jim served as a national correspondent for the online magazine, Wildlife Watchers and was an associate for the on-line Nature of Writing workshop program.
 Jim served as an advisor for the Center of Wildlife Information.